 - 1. Promote a strategic alliance within the university, and with one or more countries (or institutions within those countries) with a particular emphasis on low and moderate-resource areas of the world. - 2.
 Have the potential to be leveraged.
 A strong possibility that an Emory investment in this partnership program will leverage existing resources or lead to an even greater investment from other sources is highly desirable. - 3.
-Address a priority topic and an unmet need (see Priority Topic Areas). - 4.
-Have a significant academic component involving research and scholarly products, such as peer-reviewed publications or other dissemination of findings. - 5.
-Reflect Emory's vision: Emory is a university internationally recognized as an inquiry-driven, ethically engaged, and diverse community, whose members embrace respect and employ creativity, critique, and collaboration in providing courageous leadership for positive transformation in the world through teaching, research, scholarship, health care, and social action.
+Address a priority topic and an unmet need. - Have a significant academic component involving research and scholarly products, such as peer-reviewed publications or other dissemination of findings.

-- 6. Build new, and expand upon existing, equitable partnerships. - 7.
-Promote a respectful global partnership through mutuality in planning, implementation, and evaluation. - 8.
+- 5. Reflect Emory's vision: Emory is a university internationally recognized as an inquiry-driven, ethically engaged, and diverse community, whose members embrace respect and employ creativity, critique, and collaboration in providing courageous leadership for positive transformation in the world through teaching, research, scholarship, health care, and social action. - 6.
+Build new, and expand upon existing, equitable partnerships. - 7.
+Promote a respectful and equitable global partnership through mutuality in planning, implementation, and evaluation. - 8.
 Contribute to improved access and distribution of quality health promotion, disease prevention, or treatment. - 9.
 Be endorsed by all collaborating schools, departments, and partner institutions. - 10.
 Include appropriate, specific, measurable performance goals and targets.

-EXPECTATIONS
+10. EXPECTATIONS

-- 1. All publications and presentations derived from work supposed by this funding must acknowledge the Emory Global Health Institute: "EGHI Rapid Response Grant funding provided by the Emory Global Health Institute.
+- 1. All publications and presentations derived from work supposed by this funding must acknowledge the Emory Global Health Institute: "EGHI Seed Grant funding provided by the Emory Global Health Institute.
 The content is solely the responsibility of the authors and does not necessarily represent the official views of the Emory Global Health Institute." - 2.
-Awardees will submit a report (template will be provided) at the end of the award period, as well as brief updates for up to 2 years following the conclusion of the award. - 3.
+Awardees will submit progress reports (template will be provided) at 6-month intervals during the award period, and brief updates (survey-style) for up to 2 years following the conclusion of the award. - 3.
 Extensions will be approved for a maximum of 6 months upon review of a written request which will include a revised budget + timeline.
 An extension request must be submitted 3 months prior to the project end date. - 4.
 If funds are not spent by the project end date, or if project goals are not achieved, the Institute reserves the right to terminate the award and request funds be returned.

-QUESTIONS
+11. QUESTIONS